 Pain after a crash, fall, or sports injury

-Pain that starts after trauma should always get your attention.
+Pain that starts after trauma always deserves attention.
 A hard fall or car accident can cause more than a pulled muscle.
 In some cases, a back and spine injury may involve discs, nerves, vertebrae, or the spinal cord.
+You may still be able to move and walk, but that does not rule out a serious injury.
+Get it checked.

 Fever, chills, or unexplained weight loss